IrcDotNet/IrcDotNet/doc/DevelopReadme.md

 - /lib/

 	library dependencies (currently not used).
-Most dependencies are automatically managed by nuget and not in this folder.
+Most dependencies are automatically managed by NuGet and not in this folder.
-	Only some internal dependencies and packages not in nuget.
-The git repository should always be "complete".
+	Only some internal dependencies and packages not in NuGet.
+The Git repository should always be "complete".

 - /doc/